nidi3/code-assert/README.md

 code-assert [![Build Status](https://travis-ci.org/nidi3/code-assert.svg?branch=master)](https://travis-ci.org/nidi3/code-assert)
 ===========

-Assert that the java code of a project satisfies certain checks.
+Assert that the java code of a project satisfies certain rules.

 Nobody follows rules that are not checked.
 If they are only checked periodically / manually by an "architect", it's often too late because there are already too many violations.